dockserver/dockserver/wiki/docs/apps/backup/restic.md

 # Restic

-restic is a backup program that is fast, efficient and secure.
+Restic is a backup program that is fast, efficient and secure.
 It supports the three major operating systems (Linux, macOS, Windows) and a few smaller ones (FreeBSD, OpenBSD).

+### Features:
+- Full Rclone Support.
+- Runs default every day at 2am.
+- Multiple jobs possible.
+- Automatic configuration and repository creation.

 ## Configuration
 All settings can be found here: `/opt/appdata/restic/restic/restic.env`